King Benjamin's Sermon:

 So concerned was Benjamin with his major sermon that he sent among the people to see if they really believed in his words (see Mosiah 5:1).
 Benjamin was much more concerned over connecting with his spiritual constituency than with his political constituency.
 He was continually concerned about communicating.
 For example, Benjamin did not want his people to forget the name by which they were called (see Mosiah 5:14).
 Illustratively, too, he was anxious to complete the covenant with them, yet he concluded it only when he was sure that their hearts had been touched and that they understood clearly what he had taught (see Mosiah 5:6—7).
 Such is the great teaching style of this remarkable man whose sermon we celebrate.

 Additionally, though the information on the subject is scanty, we know that Benjamin was a special father.
 Significantly, his own lack of interest in status and power was apparently successfully transmitted to his sons.
 Evidently they were not power hungry and did not vie with one another for ascendancy, as so often has happened in the process of political succession.
 Their father-king had set the example for those whom he affectionately addressed as “O my sons” (Mosiah 1:6).
-His successor son even tilled the soil just as his father had done, signaling to the people that they were not required to sustain him physically either (see Mosiah 6:7).
+His successor son even tilled the soil just as his father had done, signaling to the people that they were not required to sustain him either (see Mosiah 6:7).

-King Benjamin’s tutorial efforts included not only encouraging his sons but also teaching them in the language of his fathers, as well as teaching them how to appreciate and search sacred records (see Mosiah 1:2–3).
+King Benjamin’s tutorial efforts not only included encouraging his sons, but also teaching them in the language of his fathers, as well as teaching them how to appreciate and search sacred records (see Mosiah 1:2—3).
 “And many more things did king Benjamin teach his sons, which are not written in this book” (Mosiah 1:8).
 “Many more things” which we do not have, it says.
 Intriguing, is it not?

 In contrast to Benjamin’s effective fatherhood, one cannot help but remember Eli, whose sons “knew not the Lord” and in their iniquity were not restrained (1 Samuel 2:12; see 3:13).
 With no desire whatsoever to be judgmental, one ponders those comparative implications.

 Earlier, Nephi wrote of how the Lord would, “in word, and also in power,” remove stumbling blocks in order to help some people believe (1 Nephi 14:1).
 In our time, the prevailing intellectual pattern is secular, and an “exceedingly great many do stumble” over and experience difficulty in accrediting and taking seriously revelations and sacred records (1 Nephi 13:29).
 Nephi also advised that the Lord will stir, even “shake,” the kingdom of the devil in order to help bring some therein to repentance (2 Nephi 28:19).
-For the meek, however, the Book of Mormon removes some very large stumbling blocks, particularly by giving the clear pattern of revelation set forth therein:
+For the meek, however, the Book of Mormon removes some very large stumbling blocks, including the clear pattern of revelation set forth therein:

 And after God had appointed that these things should come unto man, behold, then he saw that it was expedient that man should know concerning the things whereof he had appointed unto them;